Light Sussex, Wyandotte, Leghorn, Brahma.

 Facts about the egg

 A hen will lay 150–300 eggs in a year, according to the breed she belongs to.

 From commencement of incubation to hatching of the chick takes 21 days.
-104 degrees Fahrenheit is the temperature needed for development of the embryo.
-8 months (from February to November) is the normal laying period.
+104°F is the temperature needed for development of the embryo.
+8 months (from Feb to Nov) is the normal laying period.